AdobeDocs/app-builder/guides/security_overview.md

 However, its lifetime will be of 24 hours and it will expire afterwards, for obvious security reasons.
 A developer shouldn't have to manually refresh the token and update the application configuration every day.

-The [IMS SDK Library](https://github.com/adobe/aio-lib-ims) can be used to automate the JWT access token generation and renewal from directly from the Runtime action code.
+The [IMS SDK Library](https://github.com/adobe/aio-lib-ims) can be used to automate the JWT access token generation and renewal directly from the Runtime action code.

 This SDK library also uses the [State SDK Library](https://github.com/adobe/aio-lib-state) behind the scenes in order to persist the token in Project Firefly's cloud storage on behalf of the developer between two invocations of the Runtime action.